HHS/TANF-app/docs/User-Research/2020, Fall - Understanding STT Roles, Source of Truth, and Metadata.md

 - "...they had somebody at ACF that would send those to [us] on a regular basis.
 Now we have to actually call up and have [OFA statisticians], go ahead and, and send that to us."

 Some types of flat file issues may result in transmission reports not being sent to grantees:
-- "I submitted a blank report once and I didn’t hear back for a couple of months saying that the report needs resubmission"
+- "I submitted a blank report once and I didn’t hear back for a couple of months saying that the report needs re-submission"

 Grantees look for clear, timely confirmation that a file was received:
 -  "I [currently] get a delayed response in regard to any errors that it found, I would I would get an immediate response saying that that my one hundred and fifty five thousand was successfully submitted....And that's that's gratifying.
 That's a cookie.
 I like that"

 **Project Impacts**
-- The new TANF Data Portal will have its own notification system indepenedent of the existing OCIO system that sends transmission reports to grantees.
+- The new TANF Data Portal will have its own notification system independent of the existing OCIO system that sends transmission reports to grantees.
 An open question that may be important to consider is whether all grantee staffers who currently receive OFA transmission reports will be users of TDP, or whether functionality to notify non-users of various statuses and actions is called for.